tforest/deminfhelper/README.md

                         distribution
   --smcpp               run smcpp
-  --plot_smcpp          to plot smcpp inference --Gplot               to plot all inferences on the same graph --folded              Fold the SFS.
+  --plot_smcpp          to plot smcpp inference --combined_plot       to plot all inferences on the same graph --folded              Fold the SFS.
 Default: True --pca                 Compute PCA using Plink2 --plot_pca            Plot PCA